Published on May 6, 2019

 - will it need to provide light for a space?

-My new console table will be a place for us to drop keys and mail, hopefully provide a little storage (even if it’s just to tuck away two footstools), and hold a nice, big lamp because personally, I can never have enough lamp light.
-Deciding on the function of your console is essential, as it will determine the styling, so it’s best to thoroughly think through that piece of the process.
+My new console table will be a place for us to drop keys and mail, hopefully provide a little storage, and hold a nice, big lamp.
+I can never have enough lamp light.
+Deciding on the function of your console is essential, as it will determine the styling.
+Really think through that piece of the process.

 - Don’t match your decor to the style of your table